Arturo Benedetti Michelangeli (1920-1995)

 Prague 1957

-In 1957, Michelangeli arrived in Prague for the Prague Spring Festival with a new addition to his repertoire, Beethoven's Fifth Concerto in E flat major.
+In 1957, Michelangeli arrived in Prague for the Prague Spring Festival 'with a new addition to his repertoire, Beethoven's Fifth Concerto in E flat major' (actually he'd performed it as far back as November 1947).
 Ivan Jirko writes about his concert in the magazine Hudební rozhledy:

 'Rarely has a solo performance provoked such discussions and disputes, such a diversity of opinions, as in this case.
 The artist, whom many foreign voices put on the level of Richter or Horowitz, was received by the audience with stormy enthusiasm, but by professional critics, for the most part, rather coolly and with very substantial reservations. […].'